-According to latest statistics from the 2019 IRENA report (International Renewables Energy Agency), the contribution of geothermal energy to the global renewable capacity amounts to 13 GW.
-Mounting concerns among governments and international environmental agencies and organizations related to climate change across the globe have boosted the demand for various renewable energy sources to be used as a substitute of fossil fuels to generate electricity.
-Moreover, volatility of fossil fuel prices, their limited availability, and rise in greenhouse gas (GHGs) emissions are also shifting the demand for electricity generated from renewable energy sources such as solar, wind, and geothermal.
+According to the latest statistics from the 2020 IRENA report (International Renewables Energy Agency), the contribution of geothermal energy to the global renewable capacity amounts to 13 GW.
+Mounting concerns among governments and international environmental agencies and organizations related to climate change across the globe have boosted the demand for various renewable energy sources to be used as a substitute for fossil fuels to generate electricity.
+Moreover, the volatility of fossil fuel prices, their limited availability, and the rise in greenhouse gas (GHGs) emissions are also shifting the demand for electricity generated from renewable energy sources such as solar, wind, and geothermal.
 All these factors are adding up to the growth of different renewable energy sectors including solar, wind, and geothermal.

 North America holds a considerable share in the global geothermal power market

 By geography, the global geothermal power market has been segmented into five major regional markets- North America, South America, Europe, Middle East and Africa (MEA), and Asia Pacific (APAC).
 North America held a significant share in the global geothermal power market in 2020 owing to the rising focus on geothermal energy sources in countries like the United States and Mexico.
 With an installed capacity of more than 3,500 MW in 2018, the U.S. is the global leader in geothermal energy.
 The country is home to the world’s largest geothermal complex- Geysers- which comprises more than 20 geothermal plants at its base in California.
 Mexico also has a substantial geothermal power capacity driven majorly by the Cerro Prieto Geothermal Power Station complex which has a capacity of around 820 MW.